 My roommate left the detox at the roughest time, admitting to me she was headed back to drug use.
 This was a perfect opportunity for an addiction treatment facility to offer harm reduction solutions and strategies.
-The perfect time may have been not three days in, even, but before her detox process started.
+Actually, the perfect time may have been not three days in, but before her detox process even started.
 Harm reduction strategies were never offered to us, however.

 Why is there a split between harm reduction and the rest of addiction treatment?

-We consider relapse prevention, but rarely focus on risk prevention once the relapse has begun.
+When talking about addiction treatment, we consider relapse prevention.
+But we rarely focus on risk prevention once the relapse has begun.
 Addiction treatment centers often talk about the hell of using, which addicts know well.
-But if many of us recover in sprints and starts, harm reduction should be built into that recovery process, minimizing our risk as we find a path to recovery that works for us.
+But if many of us recover in sprints and starts—and we do—harm reduction should be built into that recovery process.
+This would minimize our risk as we find a path to recovery that works for us.

 Educating people about addiction is a part of recovery.

 It’s scary to think about relapse.
 But at the same time, we know that addiction is a chronic disease, and that relapse can be a part of recovery.
 Massachusetts Governor Charlie Baker said that safe injection sites, a crucial element of harm reduction during the opioid epidemic, are not “a path to treatment.”
 If educating people about the risks and precautions related to their chronic disease isn’t a path to treatment, then what is?

 A Boston Globe editorial noted that, “Being alive, after all, is itself a path to treatment.”
 But let’s push it further.
 We currently force people to shoot up Russian roulette-like cocktails in the streets.
 Let’s not merely keep them alive.
 Let’s give them some dignity, privacy, and safety.